what to do if wegovy leaked out of injection site

 Frequently Asked Questions

-Do I need to inject another dose if my Wegovy leaks out?
+Should I inject another dose if Wegovy leaks out?

 Disclaimer & Editorial Standards